nhsconnect/FHIR-CDS/pages/explore/api_healthcare_service_capability.md

 ## HealthcareService: Implementation Guidance ##

 ### Usage ###
-Any CDSS can publish a [HealthcareService](http://hl7.org/fhir/stu3/healthcareservice.html) resource which specifies key elements about ho
+Any CDSS can publish a [HealthcareService](http://hl7.org/fhir/stu3/healthcareservice.html) resource which specifies key elements about the CDSS.
+In particular, this is used to communicate any opening hours (availability), as well as any eligibility restrictions (such as the age of the patient)

 The table below gives implementation guidance in relation to the elements within a `HealthcareService`: